cclauss/Tribler-tester/README.md

 * E901: SyntaxError or IndentationError
 * E999: SyntaxError -- failed to compile a file into an Abstract Syntax Tree

+Key: ❌ ✅ --> Tests are failing on Python 2 but passing on Python 3

 | Repo | 10 Dec 2018 |
 | --- | --- |
 | PlebNet | ✅ ❌ |